 Section Compliance Compliance Section 5.10 Heritage Conservation The subject site was the site of a heritage-listed row of terraces demolished by a previous owner without consent.
 Protracted court action ensued.
 The current owner has been engaged with Council in development of successive revised proposals and more recently Court action.
 The site remains of heritage interest because of adjacent and proximate heritage items as well as the greater context of the site being the Annandale HCA C01 identified in the former Leichhardt LEP.
-The proposal achieves the objectives of this section as follows: The proposed modifications to the Level 1 floor plan to create new apartments Unit A102 and A103 should be supported as the internal confirmation and amenity is considered acceptable on urban design grounds.
-The development has been designed to respond to the significance of the conservation area and preserve contributory elements and fabric of the existing building Given the above the proposal preserves the environmental heritage of the Inner West.
-Yes Section 5.21 Flood Planning The site is located in a flood planning area.
+Yes The proposed changes do not involve any significant changes to the approved built form of the building and therefore is considered to be satisfactory with regard to heritage conservation.
+Section 5.21 Flood Planning The site is located in a flood planning area.
 The originally approved development is considered to be compatible with the flood function and behaviour on the land now and under future projections.
-The proposed modifications does not result in additional flood risks and previously imposed conditions will be retained.
-Yes, subject to relation of previously imposed conditions
+The proposed modifications do not result in additional flood risks and previously imposed conditions will be retained.
+Yes, subject to retention of previously imposed conditions